Skip to content

 Prompt Generation

-When an agent completes its planning phase, SDD generates a prompt snapshot by:
+When a submitted plan is accepted, SDD generates a prompt snapshot by:

 1. Expanding all #xprompt references in the original prompt